 Plaça d'Espanya is more home to the transport hub in Palma than a shopping mecca but the main reason to come here is to visit the enormous El Cortes Inglés department store which is just a few minutes’ walk away.
 Similar to John Lewis in the UK, this one-stop-shop has everything you may need for the home plus fashion and accessories and an excellent supermarket on the lower ground floor.

 Along the same road (Avinguda d'Alexandre Rossello), you will find all the big Spanish brands like Zara, Massimo Dutti, Mango, Bershka and Springfield.
 Another appeal to this area of Palma is the Mercat de L'Olivar food market.
 This traditional Spanish covered market contains many fresh produce stalls as well as a fish market.

-Here there is again a mixture of shops, from fashion boutiques to chocolate shops, and even a Nespresso shop.
-You will probably find yourself tempted by Chocolat Factory’s mouth-watering displays along Plaça des Mercat, before reaching La Rambla famous for its flower sellers lined up on the central reservation.
+The streets of Unió and La Rambla feature architectural gems of buildings lining the way.
+There are a number of beautiful Modernist and Gothic structures to admire - remember to look up.
+Most famous is the old Gran Hotel at Plaça Weyler.
+Here there is again a mixture of shops, from fashion boutiques to chocolate shops, and even a Nespresso boutique.
+You will probably find yourself tempted by Chocolat Factory’s mouth-watering displays along Plaça des Mercat before reaching La Rambla, famous for its flower sellers lined up on the central reservation.